-The 2020 Hall of Fame Induction Ceremony has been postponed to the date below.
+The 2020 Hall of Fame Induction Ceremony has been postponed.

 The Hall of Fame is a celebration and recognition of all those who performed with athletic distinction while at St Joseph High School, or who have been instrumental in the overall development and success of athletics at the school.

 Mr Trojanowski may better be known as the very first football player in SJ history to be named First Team All-State.
 Mr Trojanowski was a two sport athlete at SJ, participating in both football in track, being names captain in his senior year of both sports.
 In his junior season of football, he was awarded All-MBIAC and Second Team All-State for Defensive Tackle.
 In his senior season he again earned All-MBIAC honors, this time for Offensive Guard and earned First Team All-State Honors.
 Additionally, he was named St Joe's Outstanding Senior Athlete 1972.

 As a track athlete, Mr Trojanowski participated in the long jump, high jump, and triple jump, adding throwing events into his repertoire as his career progressed.

 Mr Trojanowski continued his football career at the University of Bridgeport until the school discontinued the program.

 Mr Dempsey, who followed Mr Trojanowski as the St Joe's Outstanding Male Senior Athlete in 1973, was a two sport athlete at SJ.
 Mr Dempsey played four years of both football and baseball and had been named captain in his senior year for both programs.